-Christmas and New Year is a truly special time of year in London.
-London is renowned to pull out all of the stops come Christmastime.
+Christmas and New Year – it’s a truly special time of year in London.
+London is renowned for pulling out all of the stops come Christmastime.
 This town was made for pleasure and it’s more than a match for the dying of the light in December.
 London thumbs its nose at the gloomy weather and short days.
 It makes merry, creates a merry atmosphere.
 From Christmas lights to strolling along the Thames at the Southbank Centre’s Christmas markets with a mulled wine (or hot chocolate!) in hand and going on some of Hyde Park’s Winter Wonderland fairground rides.
 Come with us on a London walking tour to discover all the festive season secrets and stories London has to offer.

 It’s 2022 and we are back!
-Back in full strength with an outstanding program of Christmas themed winter walks and virtual tours through Central London for you to indulge in this winter.
+Back in full strength with an outstanding program of Christmas-themed winter walks and virtual tours through Central London for you to indulge in this winter.
 The cup runneth over, the stocking is full.
 Even the number is special Christmas Season walks is fitting.
 And impressive.
 There are twelve different Christmas Season London offerings, many of which run several times.
 Be sure to book tickets online to reserve your space.
 Shall we see what’s under the tree?

-This walk will take place throughout December.
+This walk will take place on various dates throughout December.
 The meeting point is outside Tower Hill Underground Station.

 This walk takes place at 11 am on December 25.
 The meeting point is by the big Christmas tree in Trafalgar Square.